-Originally, the goal of this project is to use the data and information about COVID 19 and create a data visceraliztion and engage the emotional into visualization.
+Originally, I wanted to use COVID 19 data to create a data visceraliztion and engage the emotional into visualization.
 According to Data Feminism, “visceralizations are representations of data that the whole body can experience, emotionally as well as physically – data that ‘we see, hear, feel, breathe and even ingest’.”
 (D’Ignazio & Klein).
+I wanted to use glitch art to compare the impacts of COVID 19 on different countries (USA, Taiwan, Brazil, South Africa, Senegal) to show who handed the pandemic “better.”
 Below is an excerpt from my sketchbook to shows how I originally wanted to display my ideas.

 The number of videos represents the number of selves we all carry – a student, a wife, a daughter, a friend, an athlete, an artist, etc. All of those parts of yourself, that in normal times could be expressed in different locations, are now forced to be themselves in one room.
 This leads to a lot of collision and chaos that is not fun to look at after a while.